 HDFA has volunteers (predominantly from Australia) who go to Nepal to volunteer at its various projects.
-HDFA is committed to safeguarding the children it supports in Nepal against all forms of abuse and exploitation from any persons.
-In accordance with this HDFA has clear policies and procedures that all volunteers, as well as staff, to any of HDFA's projects involving children must adhere to.
+HDFA is committed to safeguarding the vulnerable people it supports in Nepal against all forms of abuse and exploitation from any persons.
+In accordance with this HDFA has clear policies and procedures that all volunteers, as well as staff, to any of HDFA's projects involving vulnerable people, with a particular emphasis on children, must adhere to.

-HDFA recruitment processes will include stringent screening measures to ensure HDFA does not employ inappropriate people to work with children.
+HDFA recruitment processes will include stringent screening measures to ensure HDFA does not employ inappropriate people to work with vulnerable people.
 These include criminal record checks, referee checks, interviews with behavioural-based interview questions and background checks on successful candidates before they begin work.
-HDFA's employment/volunteer contracts contain provisions for dismissal, suspension or transfer to other duties for any employee who breaches the child protection code of conduct.
+HDFA's employment/volunteer contracts contain provisions for dismissal, suspension or transfer to other duties for any employee who breaches the Vulnerable Persons Protection Code of Conduct.

-A member of the HDFA Operations sub-committee reviews the Application, interviews each applicant and determines whether the volunteer is approved to assist HDFA or its projects in Nepal, and particularly assesses any risk to child protection.
+A member of the HDFA Operations sub-committee reviews the Application, interviews each applicant and determines whether the volunteer is approved to assist HDFA or its projects in Nepal, and particularly assesses any risk to the protection of vulnerable persons.